Schneewittchen (opera)

 Schneewittchen (Snow White) is an opera by Heinz Holliger.
 He wrote the libretto based on a poetic text by Robert Walser in iambic trimeter.
 The opera received its première on 17 October 1998 at the Zurich Opera House which had commissioned the work.
 The work is a psychoanalytical reworking of the fairy tale of "Snow White", analysing the complex relationships between the roles.
 It is not a children's opera.

 History

 Heinz Holliger adapted Schneewittchen from a Robert Walser play written in free verse.
 The full-length opera opened in 1998 with four performances at the Zürich Opera and two performances in Frankfurt, Germany.
-The opera begins with a prologue, continues with three middle scenes, and finishes with a epilogue.
+The opera begins with a prologue, continues with three middle scenes, and finishes with an epilogue.

 Synopsis

 Prologue

 The five characters introduce themselves to the audience.

 Scene 1

 When the queen asks, apparently worried, about Snow White's health, she responds with serious accusations and recalls the multiple murder attempts of her mother-in-law: the huntsman tried to stab her after being made submissive by the queen's kisses, and the poisoned apple really did cause her pain.
 The queen denies everything.
 She advises Snow White to go out into the fresh air to relax and forget any previous misbehavior.
 Snow White now asks the huntsman to confirm her memories.
 The huntsman replies that he did not carry out the murder out of compassion and instead killed a deer.
 Snow White recalls the intimate relationship between the huntsman and the queen, which the prince also confirms.
 The queen continues to deny everything.
 She claims that she has always loved Snow White like her own child.
 She should not believe the slander from the fairy tale.
 Snow White still does not trust her.
 The prince agrees and suggests that they think about the past in peace.
 He leads Snow White into the castle.
 The queen and the huntsman remain behind.